nikitavoloboev/data/programming/programming.md

 - Persevere in getting an abstraction just right.
 When you find it, everything will magically fall into place.
 - The implementation is the design.
 - Hide whatever the caller shouldn't care about.
 In particular, you can remove type parameters with appropriate quantification.
+- Declarative configuration means that you write down the desired state of the world in a configuration and then submit that configuration to a service that takes actions to ensure the desired state becomes the actual state.

 ## Links
 - [One Bite At A Time: Partitioning Complexity](https://www.facebook.com/notes/kent-beck/one-bite-at-a-time-partitioning-complexity/1716882961677894/)